cylondata/twister2/docs/docs/examples/tset/tset_compute.md

 In this variant, you receive an iterator of data from previous operation and you can output multiple values as the output through the collector.

+TSet API has many other utility functions that works similar to compute().
 More information on TSet API can be found in [TSet Docs](https://twister2.org/docs/concepts/tset_api).

 ## Running this example